 Eric Miska PhD, Herchel Smith Professor of Molecular Genetics, Cancer Research UK Senior Research Fellow, Member of the Genetics Department.

-Non-coding RNA, epigenetics and genome stability
+Non-coding RNA and genome dynamics

 microRNAs (miRNAs), a large class of short non- coding RNAs found in many plants and animals, often act to inhibit gene expression post-transcriptionally.
 Approximately 3% of all known human genes encode miRNAs.
 Important functions for miRNAs in animal development and physiology are emerging.
 A number of miRNAs have been directly implicated in human disease.
 We have generated loss-of-function mutations in almost all of the 112 known miRNA genes in the nematode Caenorhabditis elegans.This collection provides the only comprehensive resource for the genetic analysis of individual miRNAs to date.
 Our main goal is to understand the genetic networks underlying miRNA-dependent control of development.